JungleDocs | Using repeater in document templates

 - width – optional width parameter – maximum number of columns repeater has to repeat.
-By default its value is 0.
+By default, its value is 0.
 It means – all columns will be copied in a row to the right from current cell.
-For example, setting width to 1 will only allow one (the first one) column to be repeated.
+For example, setting the width to 1 will only allow one (the first one) column to be repeated.

 4. If you want to copy list items’ values to your Excel sheet, you have to add a Repeater() command and add additional commands for every column you need to be copied:

-In this example, it will repeat a region with width of 6 columns, and 1 row for every list item, starting from A1 cell.
+In this example, it will repeat a region with a width of 6 columns, and 1 row for every list item, starting from A1 cell.
 It will repeat as many times, as many items the function GetView("Tasks"; "AllItems") will return.
 In each top cell, A1, A2, etc., we will put repeated items’ IDs.
-In the lower cells, B1, B2, etc., we will put repeated items’ column names, for example Title.
+In the lower cells, B1, B2, etc., we will put repeated items’ column names, for example, Title.

 Note: JungleDocs does not currently support multiple repeaters (matrix tables) on the same Excel sheet.